LibreCAD/docs/guides/drawing.rst

    500<90
    k

-.. topic:: Polar Coordinates
+.. note:: Polar Coordinates

-       *500<90* places the next point 500 units 90 degrees from the previously placed point.
+       "<" designates a *polar coordinate*.
+The *500<90* polar coordinate places the next point 500 units 90 degrees from the X axis of the previously placed point.

 The same line can also be drawn using just the mouse.
 With **Snap on Grid** |icon03| enabled: